We had a great lineup of speakers for 2018. They shared their interpretation of our event’s theme, “Showing Up: Now! For…”.

 TEDxTinHauWomen talks with Small Luk, exploring ideas on identity, the rights of children and the importance of self-expression, and support needed from government, society, parents and the medical community to protect the health and lives of Intersex people.

 Small Luk is Intersex, born as gender ambiguous and unwillingly gender assigned.
 Small founded the support group “Beyond the boundary-knowing and concerns Intersex” in 2010, and came out publicly in 2015.
 She is an advocate locally and globally for the rights of Intersex and gender identity.

 How I used data to manage my depression

 TEDxTinHauWomen welcomes Jessie Lam to share her story on the importance of talking about mental health, self-care, and use of data and technology in daily lives.

 “Data allowed me to exercise a small ounce of control over what I felt was an out-of-control life.”

-Jessie Lam is the CFO at Brinc, an investment fund and connected hardware accelerator.
-Not only does she oversee the investment strategy and financial governance for all four Brinc offices globally, she is also the finance mentor to Brinc’s portfolio companies, advising on fundraising, cash management, GTM strategies and distribution channels.
+Jessie Lam is the CFO at Brinc, an investment fund, and connected hardware accelerator.
+Not only does she oversee the investment strategy and financial governance for all four Brinc offices globally, but she is also the finance mentor to Brinc’s portfolio companies, advising on fundraising, cash management, GTM strategies, and distribution channels.
 In addition, Jessie has spoken at events throughout Asia as an active female investor.
 Previously, she worked in finance for 10+ years and is a Certified Public Accountant.